 The Fieldrose Charitable Trust - funding between £1,000 and £20,000 for projects covering areas such as support for children and young people, the environment, health and wellbeing, medical research and religion.
 Applications can be made at any time to: The Fieldrose Charitable Trust, c/o New Quadrant Partners Limited, 4th Floor, 5 Chancery Lane, London, WC2A 1LG or email This email address is being protected from spambots.
 You need JavaScript enabled to view it. for more information.

-Westhill Endowment Grants - support for a wide range of projects and have particular interests in activities involving formal and informal religious education, projects utilising the creative and performing arts, and projects facilitating interfaith activity.
-Westhill also consider grants that develop the capacity of organisations to better serve the needs of their beneficiaries, or service users, in the fields of religious education and faith-motivated community transformation.
-Grants between Between £500 and £20,000 are available.
+Westhill Endowment Grants - support for a wide range of projects with a focus on activities involving formal and informal religious education, projects utilising the creative and performing arts, and facilitating interfaith activity.
+Grants between £500 and £20,000 are available.
 Applications can be made at any time.

 Special Educational Needs & Disabilities